doctoraction/doctoraction.github.io/js.md

 Object type (? makes that property optional)

 `function printName(obj: { first: string; last?: string }) { }`

+Concepts:

+> In Java, it’s meaningful to think of a one-to-one correspondence between runtime types and their compile-time declarations.
+In TypeScript, it’s better to think of a type as a set of values that share something in common.
+Because **types are just sets**, a particular value can belong to **many sets at the same time**.
+>
+> TypeScript’s type system is structural, not nominal.
+Any object that has the right properties can be used.
+The relationships between types are determined by the properties they contain, not whether or how they were declared.
+>
+> Developer-created types are **not present in any form** at runtime.

 ## Promises
 https://masteringjs.io/tutorials/fundamentals/promise